nbey/cluster-template/README.md

 ## Getting started

-The `.holo/branches/k8s-manifests` tree defines a holobranch named `k8s-manifest`, which can be projected with the `git-holo` tool:
+The `.holo/branches/k8s-manifests` tree defines a holobranch named `k8s-manifests`, which can be projected with the [`git-holo`](https://github.com/JarvusInnovations/hologit) tool:

 ```bash
 npm install -g hologit